Riding the chairlift safely

 Queuing

 As with skiing, queuing on chairlifts also requires consideration for others.
-This means that winter sports enthusiasts should wait patiently, not push, queue properly and not push in front.
+This means that winter sports enthusiasts should wait patiently, queue properly, not push and not cut in front.
 If there are lift staff, the instructions of the employees should always be followed.
 If you need help getting on, it is advisable to announce this well in advance so as not to hold up following passengers unnecessarily.

 There can be different forms of queues.
-Either there is a single queue, in which case people simply get to the back of the queue, or passengers can get on from different sides.
+Either there is a single queue, in which case people simply get to the back of the queue, or multiple positions from which passengers can get on.
 It is worth making a brief arrangement with other passengers beforehand so that everyone knows who is sitting where.
 This avoids long waits for the next riders as well as crashes because the seats might need to be changed.

 Often there is a separate queue (single line) for people who ride alone.
 As soon as a seat is free in the chairlift, it is filled up.
 Ski schools also use these to transport smaller children who cannot or should not ride alone.